timelsass/boldgrid-inspirations/readme.txt

 == Changelog ==

+= 1.1.2.2 =
+* Bug fix:		JIRA WPB-1833	Fixed checking for previously downloaded assets in deployment when using multisite (wp-preview).

 = 1.1.2.1 =
 * Bug fix:		JIRA WPB-1817	BoldGrid Connect Search: Was not being added when changing a header image in the Customizer.
 * Rework:		JIRA WPB-1541	Removed feedback form bug report diagnostic report items.